 Looking to flatten your tummy and narrow your waistline?
 A tummy tuck (also known as an abdominoplasty) may be right for you.
 The aging process creates changes to the abdomen in both women and men (such as increased laxity of the abdominal skin and stretched abdominal muscles).
 Some individuals, such as females after pregnancy, are especially prone to these changes.
 The extreme physiologic changes experienced from pregnancy can leave women with a figure that feels and looks very different from pre-pregnancy.

-While diet and exercise assist in weight loss, many patients discover that neither improves the loss of skin elasticity and presence of stretch marks nor the separation of the abdominal muscles.
-No matter how strong the “six pack” muscles become, a bulge will be present where the muscles are separated.
-Moreover, a scar from cesarian section (c-section) can accentuate this bulge.
+While diet and exercise assist in weight loss, many patients discover that neither improves the loss of skin elasticity and the presence of stretch marks nor the separation of the abdominal muscles.
+No matter how strong the “six-pack” muscles become, a bulge will be present where the muscles are separated.
+Moreover, a scar from a cesarian section (c-section) can accentuate this bulge.

 A mini tummy tuck (or mini-abdominoplasty) is designed for patients who have abdominal muscle separation but minimal skin laxity that is confined to below the belly button.
 It provides the opportunity to realign the separated abdominal muscles and requires a smaller incision.
 That said, the smaller incision in turn limits the extent of skin tightening that can be performed.
 While the scar should never be longer than necessary, the amount of skin tightening that can be achieved is directly proportional to the length of the scar.
 Since the scar is placed low and inconspicuous, it is better to have a longer and well-hidden scar with tighter overall skin, than a shorter scar with loose skin.